Phoenix: (602) 283-3800

 The State of Arizona has chosen to adopt the Uniform Premarital Agreement Act (UPAA).
 UPAA is statute created for the purpose of standardizing the requirements of prenuptial agreements between states.

-There’s a big misconception that prenuptial agreements are only for the very wealthy.
-However, many of my clients come to me seeking a prenup to help them sort through and pretty much pre-plan what’s going to happen in the event of a divorce.
+There’s a big misconception that prenups are only for the very wealthy.
+However, many clients seek a prenup to help them sort through and pretty much pre-plan what’s going to happen in the event of a divorce.

 Many people wonder if they need to have significant assets or income to enter into a premarital agreement.
 The answer is a resounding “No!”